The House of Normandy

-The Norman dynasty had been founded by Robert's ancestor Rollo or Hrolf the Ganger, a Viking raider chief, who was granted the duchy by Charles the Simple, King of France, in 911, at the Treaty of Saint-Clair-sur-Epte, in exchange for feudal alliegiance and conversion to Christianity at which he took the baptismal name of Robert.
+The Norman dynasty had been founded by Robert's ancestor Rollo or Hrolf the Ganger, a Viking raider chief, who was granted the duchy by Charles the Simple, King of France, in 911, at the Treaty of Saint-Clair-sur-Epte, in exchange for feudal allegiance and conversion to Christianity at which he took the baptismal name of Robert.

 William, Duke of Normandy

 The barons exhibited no loyalty to the"'base born" child and thereafter William grew up in the school of adversity.
 He had to learn, very early, how to survive.
 The barons constantly rebelled and anarchy reigned in Normandy during the years of William's minority.
 William's guardians were murdered in succession.
 At first, custody of the young duke was given to Duke Alan of Brittany, after his death Gilbert of Brionne took charge of William.
 Gilbert was killed within months, and another guardian, Turchetil, was also killed around the time of Gilbert's death.
 Osbern, nephew of Gunnor the wife of Duke Richard I, was killed whilst guarding his door.
 His maternal uncle, Walter, at one point resorted to hiding the child with some poor people.
 In 1046, William's cousin, Guy of Burgundy, led a rebellion in Normandy and attempted to seize William at Valognes, forcing him to seek refuge with King Henry of France.
 William was formed and moulded by this savage and insecure childhood into the stark and often ruthless ruler he was later to become.

-William matured into a tall, thick set man with reddish hair, which receeded from his forehead early.
+William matured into a tall, thick set man with reddish hair, which receded from his forehead early.
 According to measurements of his thigh bone, he stood about 5' 10" tall.
 His voice was rasping and guttural.
 William undoubtedly possessed considerable powers of leadership and courage.
 He was devout and inspired loyalty in his followers, but could also be ruthless and cruel.